 - Bell to hang by back door or purchase Poochie Bells at your pet store.

-- Start shopping for Obedience classes which puppy can participate in after 3rd shots are complete.
+- Start shopping for puppy kindergarten classes which puppy can participate in after 3rd shots are complete.
 They tend to have wait lists so the sooner the better!
 They enjoy Puppy Kindergarten which combines obedience with play.
+The first 16 weeks are a critical period for socialization so look for lots of new but not frightening experiences.
+Facebook has lots of canine enrichment groups/pages and they have awesome ideas.

 - Lots of Love and Patience